kryptoTomo/Selective-Image-Desaturation/README.md

 Preparation of Sardana
 -----------------------
-- To run Pool and MacroServer tango servers follow these commands:
+1. Run Pool and MacroServer tango servers using these commands:

     Pool <system-name>
     MacroServer <system-name>

-Connect the custom EncoderMotorController:
+2. Connect the custom EncoderMotorController:
   * download and put controller EncoderMotorController.py in separate folder,
   * in Jive go to Pool device in Sardana server and add PoolPath property to it, with the folder path
   * reset sardana server
+3.